 In 2008, we started transitioning to a program design that served a broader audience.
 Karen came on board and we created a general meeting as well as separate meetings for type 1 and type 2 diabetics.
 It was easy to adapt the program because the diabetics, like the recovering alcoholics, needed to go through the same process of experimenting their way to identifying the foods that made them feel stable.
 Karen, who has type 1 diabetes, helped create menus that were delicious, high in fiber, and low in carbohydrates.
 We were thrilled to watch the smooth lines on the continuous glucose monitors of our friends.
 The foods we were preparing did not spike their blood sugar.

 Soon Lana showed up.
 She is a passionate raw food vegan with a turnaround story similar to ours, except that we were thriving on meat and vegetables and she was thriving on vegetables and fruits.
-Lana’s personal stamp on the program is “Living Suppers.”
 Once again, it was a vegetarian who made an honest woman of me.
 Commitment to actively practicing nonjudgment was bumped up to the first principle of the program, even before whole food preparation.
 Time and again our members remark that it is the safety of the setting that allowed them to stick with the program and do some extremely uncomfortable work around their eating habits.
-Each new group develops its own personality and following.
+Each new group develops it own personality and following.
 Each facilitator decides for her or himself how to get the best “helper’s high” by following their passion.

 By 2009, we had figured out the process required to shepherd people away from how they eat now to relishing the flavor of stabilizing, vitalizing whole food.
 We call it “nutritional harm reduction,” a gentle process that lets people change at their own pace.
 At every meeting, we are reminded that healing for the greatest number takes place in an environment of nonjudgment, where we keep the focus on our personal needs by doing experiments with whole food, where no particular diet is deemed universally superior, and where, in honor of our roots in the 12 steps, we practice anonymity and protect our members from all commercial messages.

-By 2010, the program was well articulated by the people who create Suppers meetings.
-In December of that year, just as we were completing the editing of Logical Miracles, I had one more life-changing experience during a vacation in the Adirondacks.
-During a four-day vacation in a cabin in the woods I had a good chance to observe my 23-year old son, Max, who had gotten very skinny at graduate school.
+In December 2010, and just as we were completing the first edition of Logical Miracles, I had one more life-changing experience during a vacation in the Adirondacks.
+During a four-day vacation in a cabin in the woods I had a good chance to observe my 23-year-old son, Max, who had gotten very skinny at graduate school.
 It was surreal, gathering the observations that led me to test his blood sugar as soon as we walked in the door back in Princeton: weight loss, a burn wound that wouldn’t heal, and the need to urinate twice in three hours on, you may have guessed, the New York State Thruway.
 The only bright spot in his diagnosis of type 1 diabetes was that there was already a safety net around him as the steep learning curve of a newly diagnosed diabetic moved to the center of his radar screen.